Bluebird Habitat Project

 As a service to the neighborhood, members who live inside the Gate maintain the two large planters at the Bermuda Run post office.
 Our Club coordinates new plantings four times a year (spring, summer, fall, winter) with Myers Greenhouse.
 The Town pays for the plantings at the post office.
-They also have a planter at the Town Hall that we gave them.
-Myers plants all of the planters, but the Town takes care of watering the planters at the Town Hall and Post Office.
+They also have a planter at the Town Hall we donated.
+Myers plants all of the planters, but the Town takes care of watering the planters at the Town Hall and the Post Office.
 Our Club’s Plant Doctor is responsible for calling Myers at the appropriate times and also calling the Gate for Myers’ pick-up and delivery of the planters.

 Bermuda Run Cares

 Bermuda Run Country Club Ladies 9-Hole Golf Association created the non-profit organization Bermuda Run Cares.
 Throughout the years, over $900,000 in funds have been donated to different charity organizations through the fund raising of this group.
 This year our Garden Club is proud to join in and provide the charity dinner centerpieces for their Derby Dinner on May 2nd.
 The proceeds from the event will support Bermuda Run Cares and the establishment of the Bright Beginners Program at the Davie Family YMCA providing local children in need with new clothes, backpacks and school supplies.